Jerome Frescobaldi

-Jerome or Girolamo Frescobaldi (died 1518) was an Italian financier and textile merchant in Bruges and at the Scottish court.
-He was described as a "very good friend to the King of Scots".
-The Frescobaldi family were involved in artistic commissions in England and Scotland.
+Jerome, Hieronimo, or Girolamo Frescobaldi (1444–1517) was an Italian financier and textile merchant based in Bruges.
+He supplied luxury goods to the Scottish court and was described as a "very good friend to the King of Scots".
+The Frescobaldi family and company, based in Florence, were involved in artistic commissions in England and Scotland.
+Jerome Frescobaldi was involved in the wool trade with Tommaso Portinari and his sons, and marketed spices obtained by Portuguese traders.